Cartesian Product

 Implementing the Cartesian product provides good practice working with arrays.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Cartesian Product.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/cartesian-product/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/cartesian-product/

 Implementing the Cartesian product provides good practice working with arrays.
 Recall that the Cartesian product constructs all the points whose elements occupy the given ranges.
 To illustrate: